 - Try to choose a variety of foods that fit within the Australian Guide to Healthy Eating.

 - Be mindful of the portions you’re consuming – the bigger the serve, the more energy.
 (This is especially important for energy-dense foods and drinks such as those with high amounts of fats and alcohol.)

 - Cut back on refined and added sugars.

 - Increase your intake of fresh fruit, vegetables, and wholegrain breads and cereals.

 - Exercise for approximately 30 minutes on most days of the week.
-Introduce more movement into your day – try to include 30 minutes of walking daily.
+Introduce more movement into your day (such as a 30 minute walk).

 Where to get help